apache/kylin/website/docs/restapi/async_query_api.md

   - `limit` - `optional` `int `, limit on the quantity of query result
   - `project` - `required` `string`, project name
   - `format` - `optional` `string`，file format, the default value is "csv", other optional values are "json", "xlsx", "parquet"
      > Note: When the file format is "xlsx" or "json", specifying the separator separator is not supported.
 When the file format is "parquet", it is currently not supported to download the result file through the [Download Query Result](#Download-Query-Result) API, and can only be obtained directly from HDFS.
+File format "xlsx" may cause performance issue, therefore is not recommended.
   - `encode` - `optional` `string`，file encoding, the default value is "utf-8", other optional values are "gbk"
   - `file_name` - `optional` `string`，file name, Chinese is not supported temporarily, the default value is "result"
   - `spark_queue` - `optional` `string`, the cluster queue specified, the default value is "default".
 It will take effect after enabling `kylin.query.unique-async-query-yarn-queue-enabled`
+  - `include_header` - `optional` `boolean`, whether the result includes header, the default value is `false`

 - Curl Request Example